The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 High dopamine (and norepinephrine) and low GABA in the basal ganglia can cause physical and mental tension, perfectionism, and high drive.

-This combination of tension, drive and perfectionism often leads to burnout and high levels of anxiety.
+This combination of tension, drive, and perfectionism often leads to burnout and high anxiety levels.

 The basal ganglia are also responsible for the formation of habits.

-This is important considering that many negative habits can cause anxiety.
+The formation of habits is important, considering that many negative habits can cause or worsen anxiety.

-Our habits can also keep anxiety in place and can be an important factor when working to overcome anxiety.
+Your habits can also keep anxiety in place and can be an important factor in overcoming anxiety.

 The Two Pathways to Anxiety

-Understanding how anxiety works in each pathway can help us recognize which area is causing us trouble.
+Understanding how anxiety works in each pathway can help you recognize which area is causing you trouble.

 Each path responds to different therapies and techniques.

-Knowing which we are dealing with can be extremely valuable.
+Knowing the type of anxiety you are dealing with can be extremely valuable.

-For example; if our anxiety is cortex based (meaning our thoughts are the problem) than a cortex based therapy such as CBT could work well.
+For example, if your anxiety is cortex-based (meaning your thoughts are the problem), then a thought-based therapy like CBT could work well.

-If our anxiety is amygdala based (meaning we have a spontaneous fear/anxiety response to situations or particular phobias – often without knowing why) than something like psychotherapy or techniques like mindfulness can be more useful.
+If your anxiety is amygdala-based (meaning you have spontaneous fear/anxiety responses to situations or particular phobias – often without knowing why), then something like psychotherapy, trauma-based therapies, or body-based therapies such as MBSR and Yoga can be more helpful.

 Below we’ll be diving more into each pathway.